Lee Lindsay, Executive Director | email@example.com

 Paula Ravan, Publicity/Public Relations & Events Coordinator | email@example.com

 Paula is lifelong resident of Polk County and Landrum.
 She holds a Bachelor’s degree in Business Administration Marketing/Management from Limestone College in Gaffney, SC.

 As Publicity/Public Relations & Events Coordinator, Paula is responsible for marketing, advertising, and event planning for Steps to HOPE.
 She handles press, website maintenance, works with our marketing and planning committee, and coordinates our annual golf tournament and other fundraising events.
 She works very closely with the Outreach Program Coordinator to bring awareness about Steps to HOPE and our mission to end domestic violence and sexual assault to the community.

 Outside of Steps to HOPE, Paula serves as Board President for Synergy in Action, a non-profit company that provides group homes, services, and support to mentally and physically challenged adults in Polk and Rutherford Counties.
 She and her daughter regularly volunteer at Synergy events and have for over 8 years.
-Paula and her husband own and operate Ravan Earthworks where she does administrate duty and she is currently working as campaign manager for a local political candidate.
+Paula and her husband own and operate Ravan Earthworks where she does administrate duties.

 Paula's loves include her new husband, Jason, her daughter, Rachel, her stepson, Skyler, and their black lab, Scout.
 During her free time, she enjoys spending time with family and friends.
 She is a foodie and loves cooking, crafting, and road trips to anywhere.